 Entry #77 has even more horror.
 Jay came to Tim's house armed with a knife and zip ties.
 Chances are he was planning on tying Tim up so that he could use some more forceful methods to get him to cough up details about Jessica's whereabouts.

 He may be rapidly heading there, but he's not actually Alex 2.0 yet.
 He still hasn't murdered an innocent bystander.

-And now he'll never reach that point, which is probably the best thing that can be said.
+And now he'll never reach that point, which is probably the only positive thing that can be said about his situation.

 Quite a few viewers noticed in Entry #77 that Tim had a lot of gas cans in his garage, and quickly recalled Jay's apartment burning down.

 After The Reveal in Entry 84 re-watch the series with the knowledge of who Hoody is and how they were pretty much the nicest character in the series prior to entry 51/54.

 In Entry #84, the Operator shows up near Alex immediately after the audition.
 This is the first time chronologically we see Alex making a big deal about distortion on the tape, implying this could well be the first time he ever encountered the Operator and vice-versa.
 Now remember that this was the first time he met Tim and that Tim blamed himself for accidentally bringing the Operator into everyone else's lives.
 He was right all along; it was his fault.
 The point is only driven home further in Entry #85 when Alex is screaming at Tim, blaming him for exposing him to the Operator and leading the rest of the cast to their deaths.